98thanhnhu98/Phong-Van-Backend-Java/Csharp/ASP.Net.md

 # Phong-Van-ASP.NET mvc

+### ASP.NET core
+ASP.NET Core is the framework you want to use for web development with .NET

+### ASP.NET mvc
+ASP.NET mvc is the framework you want to use for web development with .NET

 ### Bạn hãy nêu các trường hợp dùng công cụ Inspector trong trình duyệt?
 1 Kiểm tra Css
 2 Kiểm tra Js